devashishlahariya9/16x2_LCD-master/README.md

 # 16x2_LCD-master
-A simple to use library to control 16x2 LCD using Embedded-C
+A simple to use library to control 16x2 LCD

 All the neccessary connections are described in the library itself.